 As the fourth limb of Patañjali’s Yoga suggests, there is no magical boundary between you and I; we are interconnected and our well-being is bound.
 I have chosen to take responsibility for creating a world that (a) is safer for me (and therefore everyone) to practice living life in, and (b) meets my needs for empowerment, self-responsibility and choice; the offerings that I share through The One Person Revolution, and how I have structured this ‘business’ in general, is one expression of this choice.

-I started my self-reconnection journey in 2018; I was one year into recovery from alcoholism and was approaching relapse.
+Rewind to 2018: I was one year into recovery from alcoholism and was approaching relapse.
 Everything ‘should’ have been fine, but it wasn’t.
 I was entirely disconnected from myself and abstinence from alcohol hadn’t changed that.

 These are some pictures from that time.